Home Buying 101

 - Escrow fees

 - Credit report charges

-These can be about 3-6% of your new home’s purchase price.
-Look at Homebuying myth #5 - to get a little more familiar with closing costs.
-Closing costs include an Earnest Money deposit (usually 1% of purchase price).
+These can total 3 to 6 percent of your new home’s purchase price.
+To get a little more familiar with closing costs, check out home-buying myth No. 5.
+Closing costs include an earnest money deposit (usually 1 percent of the purchase price).

 Homeowners insurance.
-Can cover damages or losses to your home as well liability for injuries or accidents that might occur on your property.
-According to Zillow, you can “expect to pay about $35 per month for every $100,000 of home value...”
+Insurance can cover damages or losses to your home as well liability for injuries or accidents that might occur on your property.

 Applying for a loan

-Before you get ready to start your house hunt, apply to see if you get prequalified for a loan.
-Knowing how much you’d be approved for is a simple way to start narrowing down your home search.
+Before you get ready to start your house hunt, apply to be prequalified for a loan.
+This helps you learn how much a loan may be approved for, which is a simple way to start narrowing your home search.

-Pre-qualifying also helps you know the types of home loans you might be eligible for and gives you a price range to shop in.
+Prequalification also helps you know the types of home loans you might be eligible for.
 Don’t confuse prequalification with pre-approval.
-Pre-qualifying is a ballpark figure, pre-approval accompanies the mortgage application for the specific home you want.
+Prequalification is a ballpark figure; pre-approval accompanies the mortgage application for the specific home you want.